-I love Lisbon and Porto, but I’d be lying if I said it doesn’t hurt my heart a bit that travellers forget to include the charming small towns and villages of Portugal in their itineraries.
+I love Lisbon and Porto, but I’d be lying if I said it doesn’t hurt my heart a bit that travelers forget to include the charming small towns and villages of Portugal in their itineraries.
 I made a list with 30 suggestions, it’s extensive, but not conclusive.
-It’s divided by regions.
+It’s divided into regions.
 I hope it will help you see a different part of Portugal and add to your overall experience.

 Lagos is one of the most charming small towns on the Southern Algarvian coast, far from mass tourism, old, but with a young spirit, it has conquered the heart of its visitors with spectacular beaches, natural wonders, and cool vibe.
 Geeks, Phoenicians, Romans, and Moors all recognized the importance of the town port.
-In 1415 a giant fleet set sail to conquer Ceuta in Morocco thus giving the birth of Age of Discoveries.
-But this is history, nowadays Lagos greatest attraction is Ponta de Piedade – natural rock formations along with beaches, water sports, healthy food restaurants and developing modern art scene.
+In 1415 a giant fleet set sail to conquer Ceuta in Morocco thus giving the birth of the Age of Discoveries.
+But this is history, nowadays Lagos’s greatest attraction is Ponta de Piedade – natural rock formations along with beaches, water sports, healthy food restaurants and developing modern art scene.